Skip to main content

 "use web"

-React components, Redux slices, UI features:
+React components, observables, UI features:

 "use web";

-import { useAppSelector } from "@ui/hooks";
+import { NeedsService } from "@modules/core/needs/needs.service";

 export function StatusPanel() {

-return <div>Health: {health}</div>;
+return <div>Health: {state.health}</div>;

 }